-It’s likely it will be about four to six weeks after giving birth.
+It’s likely it will be about 4 to 6 weeks after giving birth.
 However, because of the timing, it can be hard to know whether it is the post-birth lochia, or your first period.

-Some women find their first period isn’t like their normal period.
+Sometimes your first period isn’t like your normal period.
 Everyone is different.
-You might find your first period particularly difficult to cope with.
+You might find your first period particularly difficult to cope with, and periods after this one too.
 This is totally understandable.

-Read more about postnatal appointments and your six week check.
+Read more about postnatal appointments and your 6-week check.